zoomies: A tool to infer stellar age from vertical action in Gaia data: Methods

 \subsection{Calibrating the age--action relation}

 In this section, we describe the process of constructing and calibrating the age--action relation.
 We use an axissymetric potential model of the Milky Way to compute the actions, implemented in the Python package \texttt{gala} \citep{price-whelan_gala_2017, price-whelan_adrngala_2020}.
 This potential model includes a spherical galactic nucleus and bulge, a 3-component sum of Miyamoto-Nagai galactic disks \citep{miyamoto_three-dimensional_1975} representing an approximation to the potential from an exponential disk \citep{smith_simple_2015}, and a spherical Navarro-Frenk-White dark matter halo model \citep{navarro_structure_1996}.
 The disk model follows the galactic rotation curve from \citet{eilers_circular_2019}, and the vertical structure is set by the shape of the phase-space spiral in the solar neighborhood from \citet{darragh-ford_concentrationmass_2023}.
+We describe a preliminary test on the impact of potential model choice on final stellar age predictions in Appendix \ref{appendix:galmodels}.